 - To reduce the occurrence of callus on your fingers

-I think its all down to personal preference.
+I think it boils down to personal preference.

-There are famous drummers who wear gloves.
-Phil Rudd (AC/DC), Johanne James (Threshold) and Carter Beauford (Dave Matthews Band) are just some of them.
+Some of them include: Phil Rudd (AC/DC), Johanne James (Threshold) and Carter Beauford (Dave Matthews Band).

 I hope this article has helped you with choosing your first drumstick.

-You should consider the weight, feel and durability of the drumsticks when picking your first pair.
+When choosing your first pair of drumsticks, you should consider the weight, feel and durability of the drumsticks that you are considering.

 Let me know which sticks you went with in the comments below!